RPullia/SpringJourney/e1-spring-context/README.md

 Spring is a lightweight framework for creating Java applications.
 Spring is divided into submodules that allow you to create applications of different types: standalone, web, data access, event driven, etc. ...

-All the classes that Spring has to manage are called == Bean == (not to be confused with JavaBean).
+All the classes that Spring has to manage are called **Bean** (not to be confused with JavaBean).
-The Spring container that contains all bean is called ==IoC Container==.
-Spring beans, by default, are ==Singleton== in scope and eagger.
+The Spring container that contains all bean is called **IoC Container**.
+Spring beans, by default, are **Singleton** in scope and eagger.
 Singleton in the sense that you will always have the same instance for the same bean.
 Eagger in the sense that at context startup, Spring attempts to resolve all dependencies specified by the configuration.